sachgits/concierge/docs/saml_idp testing/readme.md

 ## Configuration

+### Service Provider configuration
 The Service Provider configuration (Concierge that is) is defined in **config.py**.
 For testing purposes the configuration provided in **config.example.py** may be used.

+### Identity Provider configuration
-The Identity Providers configurations are done at the admin panel.
+The Identity Provider configurations are done at the admin panel.
 Add four IdentityProviders and assign the following values to each of them:

 <table>